ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-gb.md

 #### Advanced parameters

-You can customize your PostgreSQL further through the use of advanced parameters.
-See the [Advanced parameters references documentation](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/advanced-parameters-references/) for more information about which ones are supported.
+You can further customise your PostgreSQL by using advanced parameters.
+See the [Advanced parameters references documentation](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/advanced-parameters-references/) for more information on the supported parameters.

 #### Backups